tanvir-git/odoo-documentation/content/applications/sales/sales/send_quotations/different_addresses.rst

 .. image:: different_addresses/addresses_3.png
    :align: center
    :class: img-thumbnail
-   :alt: How to add addresses from a contact form on Odoo Sales?
+   :alt: How to add addresses from a contact form on CoquiAPPs Sales?

 Deal with different addresses
 =============================